huggingface/blog/supercharge-customer-service-with-nlp.md

 solve **your** real-world use case.

-# **Defining Task, Dataset & Model**
+# Defining Task, Dataset & Model

 Before jumping into the actual coding part, it's important to have a clear definition of the use case that you would like to automate or partly automate.
-A clear definition of the use case helps in identifying the most suitable task, dataset to use, and model to apply for your use case.
+A clear definition of the use case helps identify the most suitable task, dataset to use, and model to apply for your use case.

-## **Define your NLP task**
+## **Defining your NLP task**

 Alright, let's dive into a hypothetical problem we wish to save using models of natural language processing.
-Let's assume, we are selling a product and our customer support team receives thousands of messages including feedback, complaints, and questions which ideally should all be answered.
+Let's assume we are selling a product and our customer support team receives thousands of messages including feedback, complaints, and questions which ideally should all be answered.

-Quickly, it becomes obvious though that customer support is by no means able to reply to every message.
-Thus, we decide to only reply to the most unsatisfied custmoers and set the goal of replying to 100% of very unsatisfied messages.
+Quickly, it becomes obvious that customer support is by no means able to reply to every message.
+Thus, we decide to only respond to the most unsatisfied customers and set the goal of answering to 100% of very unsatisfied messages.

 Assuming that a) messages of very unsatisfied customers represent only a fraction of all messages and b) that we can filter out unsatisfied messages in an automated way, customer support should be able to reach this goal.

 To filter out unsatisfied messages in an automated way, we plan on applying natural language processing technologies.

-The first step is now to map our use case - *filtering out unsatisfied messages* - to a natural language processing task.
+The first step is to map our use case - *filtering out unsatisfied messages* - to a natural language processing task.

 To do so, it is recommended to go over all available tasks on the Hugging Face Hub [here](https://huggingface.co/tasks).
-If you are not sure which task applies to your use case, you should click on all of the different tasks to better understand them, *e.g.*
+If you are not sure which task applies to your use case, you should click on all of the different tasks to better understand them.

-Automatically replying The task of finding messages of the most unsatisfied customers can be labeled as a text classification task: Classify a message into one of *very unsatisfied*, *unsatisfied*, *neutral*, *satisfied*, or *very satisfied*.
+The task of finding messages of the most unsatisfied customers can be modeled as a text classification task: Classify a message into *very unsatisfied*, *unsatisfied*, *neutral*, *satisfied*, **or** *very satisfied*.

-## **Find suitable datasets**
+## **Finding suitable datasets**

-Having decided on the task, next we should find the data the model will be trained on.
-This is usually more important for the downstream performance of your use case than picking the right model architecture.
+Having decided on the task, next, we should find the data the model will be trained on.
+This is usually more important for the performance of your use case than picking the right model architecture.
 Keep in mind that a model is **only as good as the data it has been trained on**.
 Thus, we should be very careful when curating and/or selecting the dataset.

-Since we consider the hypothetical use case of *filtering out unsatisfied messages*, let's look into what datasets are available to us.
+Since we consider the hypothetical use case of *filtering out unsatisfied messages*, let's look into what datasets are available.

 For your real-world use case, it is **very likely** that you have internal data that best represents the actual data your NLP system is supposed to handle.
 Therefore, you should use such internal data to train your NLP system.
 It can nevertheless be helpful to also include publicly available to improve the generalizability of your model.